Anonymous-AAA/OS_LAB/Assignments/Stage_24/notes.md

 6. A process needs to acquire a buffer before accessing it to prevent data inconsistency that may arise if other processes are allowed to access the buffer concurrently.

+7. Read system call needs to lock the resources - Inode (file), buffer and disk before using them.
+These are locked in the order 1) Inode 2) buffer and 3) disk and released in the reverse order.
+This order is also followed while writing to a file.
+Ordering of resource acquisition is imposed in order to avoid processes getting into circular wait for resources.
+Avoiding circular wait prevents deadlocks.